kasuboski/discord_hack/README.md

 # AI Team Bot - Discord RAG Assistant

-The **AI Team Bot** is a multi-persona AI agent for Discord designed to assist software development teams.
+The **AI Team Bot** is a multi-persona AI agent for Discord with this example designed for development teams.
 It leverages Retrieval-Augmented Generation (RAG) to provide contextually relevant answers from project-specific knowledge bases.
 The system features distinct AI "personas" (e.g., Project Manager, Lead Architect) that can be directly mentioned for targeted queries.
+The bot uses an LLM based router to automatically route queries to the appropriate persona along with relevant conversational context.

 Built with Python, discord.py, pydantic-ai, and powered by Meta Llama models via the Cerebras API.

+## 🤖 Features

+- **Multi-Persona Support**: Interact with a team of AI assistants, each with a unique personality, avatar, and knowledge base (e.g., `@JohnPM`, `@SarahArch`).
+- **Persona Mention Detection**: Mention a persona directly (`@PersonaName`) to get a targeted answer from their specific domain of expertise.
+- **Webhook-Based Impersonation**: Each persona responds with their own name and a unique, dynamically generated avatar.
+- **Persona-Specific RAG**: Each persona has an isolated knowledge base, ensuring domain-specific and contextually relevant answers.
+- **Dynamic Configuration**: Personas are defined and managed through `personas.json`, allowing for easy customization.
+- **General Bot Interaction**: Mention the bot by its name (`@AITeamBot`) for general questions.
+- **Proactive Interjections**: The bot will automatically interject with a personalized response based on the conversation context.

+## Usage

+### Interacting with the Bot

+- **General Question**: `@AITeamBot What is the project architecture?`
+- **Persona-Specific Question**: `@JohnPM how should we prioritize these features?`
+- **Empty Mention**: `@AITeamBot` (The bot will greet you)

+The bot will detect the mention and route the query to the appropriate agent.

 ## 🚀 Quick Start